 Guide dogs are often taught to follow their owner’s every command, regardless of location or environment.
 They understand language and hand gestures directed through crowded areas or down specific streets with very little trouble.
 Their strong sense of smell is also helpful in identifying obstacles in a complex environment, such as a hydrant or pole on the sidewalk.

 In many cases, individuals who have been blind from birth may not know how to read Braille.
 A guide dog is also trained in basic obedience commands to quickly find an object by name.
-This includes things that are out of reach, such as items on a top-shelf.
+This includes things that are out of reach, such as items on a top shelf.

 While guide dogs are trained to avoid obstacles, they must also recognize potential dangers that may not have been corrected for by owners or local governments.
 For example, if a person is crossing the street in an area where there’s no sidewalk available, a guide dog can stop them from stepping into oncoming traffic.
 They’re also taught to avoid obstacles such as poles or vehicles.

-Just like any other breed of dog, guide dogs are also trained in manners and general etiquette.
+Like any other breed of dog, guide dogs are also trained in manners and general etiquette.
 They know how to act appropriately in different locations and around many other people.
 For example, a guide dog mustn’t approach you for food because they may be tempted to snatch your sandwich or bite the hand that’s feeding them.

 In many ways, a guide dog can also be used as a reasonable excuse for not cleaning up after your pet in a restaurant or store.
 Some people may take advantage of this excuse, but others prefer to teach proper dog etiquette through obedience training and clear and concise communication.